dtarnawsky/cs-secure-storage-key-value/README.md

 ### Note

 The sample application has its encrpytion key hardcoded in code.
-This is not secure and you should securely generate and store an encryption key using something like [Idenity Vault](https://ionic.io/docs/identity-vault) or obtain the encryption key via your backend.
+This is not secure and you should securely generate and store an encryption key using a plugin like [Idenity Vault](https://ionic.io/docs/identity-vault) or obtain the encryption key via your backend.